 One expert recently referred to reproductive tourism as a "global growth sector," with India leading the trend.
 (Reproductive tourism is not limited to India.
 British women regularly travel to U.S. fertility clinics to access a larger pool of donated eggs, and Indian-style surrogacy programs are springing up in Guatemala.)
 Fertility clinics in India market their services by offering foreign clients travel services so they can sightsee while in India for an IVF cycle or retrieving their baby.
 The clinics also recruit surrogates, usually poor Indian mothers; help clients obtain donor eggs and sperm; perform in vitro fertilization (IVF); house, feed, and provide medical care to surrogates during their pregnancies; and deliver babies.

 Advocates for this business claim that everyone wins.
 Childless couples get the babies they long for, and surrogates receive income for better housing and education for their own children.
 But it's not that simple.
 Indian surrogates must live in special housing while they are pregnant.
-They are well-fed and taken ...1
+They are well-fed and taken care of, but what does it say about whose families are more valuable when Indian mothers are away from their own children for months while they gestate babies for wealthier foreigners?
+According to a recent Slate article, many of the women cannot read ...1